 How to handle: Assign close friends or relatives to be ushers.
 The ushers will stand at the entrance to your venue during the ceremony and escort latecomers to their seats—at an appropriate time.

-A cell phone goes off at an inopportune time.
+A phone goes off at an inopportune moment.

 You’re about to say your vows when you hear that familiar guitar strum ringtone.
 The room goes silent and everyone starts shifting in their seats.